Omer Atzili

+Atzili was a full international from 2016 to 2022, earning six senior caps for his native Israel.

-Early life
+Early and personal life

-Atzili was born in Holon, Israel, to a family of Ashkenazi Jewish (Romanian-Jewish) descent.
+Atzili was born and raised in Holon, Israel, to an Israeli family of Ashkenazi Jewish (Romanian-Jewish) descent.
 His maternal grandfather was born in Bucharest, Romania.

-He also holds a Romanian passport, on account of his Ashkenazi Jewish (Romanian-Jewish) ancestry, which eases the move to certain European football leagues.
+He also holds a Romanian passport, on account of his Ashkenazi Jewish ancestors, which eases the move to certain European football leagues.

+He married his Israeli girlfriend Or (née Ben-David) in 2018.
+They have a son who was born in 2018, and a daughter born in 2020.
+They currently reside in Israel's capital city of Jerusalem.

 Club career

 Atzili started his career at Israeli side Maccabi Tel Aviv's youth setup in 2002.
 In 2010, he moved to Israeli side Hapoel Rishon LeZion, spending the last season out of three with them playing for both the youth and senior squads.

 Hapoel Rishon LeZion

 Atzili made his senior debut on 30 July 2011, coming on as a 77th minute substitute in a 2–1 home win against Hapoel Be'er Sheva, during the Israel Toto Cup for the Israeli Premier League clubs.

 Atzili scored his first senior goal in the Israeli Premier League on 12 May 2012, in a 2–1 home loss against Hapoel Acre; his side also suffered relegation in the end of the season.
 He subsequently became an important unit for the club in Liga Leumit, scoring six goals as his side missed out promotion in the play-offs; highlights included a brace in a 2–2 draw at Maccabi Petah Tikva on 10 May 2013.
 Atzili helped his side win the 2012–13 Israel Toto Cup for the Israeli Liga Leumit clubs.